Marist College students display their "catch of the day" during a

 - Distance Learning: Educators "visit" your classroom through videoconferencing technology

-- Citizen-science Fisheries Research: Students and volunteers monitor tributaries for juvenile American eels and river herring each spring
+- Community Science Eel Research: Students and volunteers monitor tributaries for juvenile American eels

 - Tidal Marsh Canoe Programs: Public, private, and high school programs available, these free paddles take place at several Hudson River sites